Starý Plzenec: Economy

 Starý Plzenec is known for the sparkling wine producer, Bohemia Sekt company.
 It is the biggest sparking wine producer in the Czech Republic and one of the biggest in Central and Eastern Europe.
 The production started here in 1943 in the premises of the former brewery, which was active in 1873–1929.

+Transport

+The D5 motorway, which connects Prague with Plzeň, passes through the municipal territory.

+Starý Plzenec is located on the railway line Plzeň–Nepomuk.

 Sights

 Radyně Castle is a ruin of a medieval castle from the 14th century open to the public, located on the Radyně Hill above the town (to the south).

 On Hůrka Hill above the town there are the Rotunda of Saints Peter and Paul, a Romanesque church from the late 10th century, and the foundations of other buildings of the old gord.
 Since 1978, the area has been protected as a national cultural monument.